facebookresearch/ParlAI/docs/source/task_tutorial.rst

 If the data is not in this format or there are different requirements, one can still use the ``DialogTeacher`` which automates much of the work in setting up a dialog task, but gives the user more flexibility in setting up the data.
 This is shown in the section `DialogTeacher`_.

 Finally, if the requirements for the task do not fit any of the above, one can still write a task from scratch without much trouble.
 This is shown in the section `Task from Scratch`_.
-(Coming soon)

 FbDialogTeacher